PDXECE411T12/ECE411-Project/Homework Deliverables/Homework 2 PDS.md

 Maintainability

-* Should be installed with 2mm and 2.5mm hex wrench and philips head screwdriver by homeowner
+* Should be installed with 2mm and 2.5mm hex wrench and phillips head screwdriver by homeowner

-Reliabilty and Avalability
+Reliability

 * Should be durable enough to last more than a year with regular use